Jennifer Meyer: Early life

-Meyer was born to a Jewish family in Los Angeles, California.
-She is the daughter of Ronald Meyer, who was the vice-chairman of NBC Universal until August 18, 2020, and was previously the president and CEO of Universal Studios.
+Meyer was born on April 23, 1977 in Los Angeles, California, to a Jewish family.
+Her father is Ronald Meyer, who was the vice-chairman of NBC Universal until August 18, 2020, and was previously the president and CEO of Universal Studios.
 Her mother is Ronald Meyer's first wife, Ellen.
 Her stepfather is Rabbi David Baron (head of the Temple Shalom for the Arts), and her stepmother is Kelly Chapman Meyer.
 She got her start making jewelry alongside her grandmother, Edith Meyer, who began teaching Jennifer how to make enamel jewelry when she was six years old.

 In 1999, having finished her child and family psychology studies at Syracuse University, she returned to Los Angeles.
 In Los Angeles she worked at Ralph Lauren and began designing jewelry pieces.

 Career

 Meyer returned to her jewelry making roots and created her eponymous jewelry line in 2003.
-In 2004 when she designed her trademark leaf-shaped 18-karat gold charm, which to her represents "turn[ing] over a new leaf".
+In 2004, she designed her trademark leaf-shaped 18-karat gold charm, which to her represents "turn[ing] over a new leaf".
 Her jewelry made its national debut when a Hollywood stylist picked out one of Meyer's leaf pendants for Jennifer Aniston to wear in The Break-Up in 2006.

 The exposure led to Meyer founding her own company, Jennifer Meyer Jewelry, and her line of rings, charms, pendants, and necklaces is distributed through such luxury stores as Barneys New York and Net-a-Porter.com.
 She was named 2007 Jeweler of the Year in the Us Magazine "Hot Hollywood Style" issue.
 Her heart-shaped locket adorns the neck of Mary Jane Watson (Kirsten Dunst) as a gift from her boyfriend, Peter Parker (Tobey Maguire), in Spider-Man 3.
-In 2012, Jennifer Meyer Jewelry received an award from the CFDA/Vogue Fashion Fund, and in 2013 Meyer was nominated for the CFDA Swarovski Award for Accessories Design.
+In 2012, Jennifer Meyer Jewelry received an award from the CFDA/Vogue Fashion Fund, and in 2013, Meyer was nominated for the CFDA Swarovski Award for Accessories Design.
 In 2015, she designed the wedding ring for Jennifer Aniston's marriage to Justin Theroux, and the company commemorated their ten-year anniversary collaborating with Barneys on a twelve-piece ready-to-wear Fall collection, Barneys New York XO Jennifer Meyer.

 In 2017, she was named on Hollywood's Top 20 Red Carpet Designers of 2017.
 In 2018, Meyer opened her first brick-and-mortar boutique as part of the Caruso Palisades Project and launched e-commerce on her website.
 In 2018, in response to the devastating Woolsey Fire in Malibu, Meyer donated 25% of one week of Jennifer Meyer Jewelry's online and in-store sales to Baby2Baby, a charity working to help families impacted by the California fires.